Statements on research data management in funding proposals

 German Research Foundation (DFG)

-For almost all of its funding programmes DFG requires a RDM chapter in every proposal.
+For almost all of its funding programmes DFG requires an RDM chapter in every proposal.
 For details on the expected content, please refer to the respective proposal guidelines or templates.
-As an example, in case of an individual research grant (chapter 5.2) the current wording reads:
+As an example, in case of an individual research grant (chapter 2.4) the current wording (July 2024) reads:

 You can also apply for funds for RDM-specific expenses exeeding the usual basics that every university is expected to provide.
-Do so in the designated chapter (individual research grants: chapter 7).
 Such expenses could, for example, consist in costs for additional personnel tasked with elaborating data for optimal re-use, or costs for data publishing.
 If you plan to commission external service providers, check whether they have a schedule of fees or get an individual quote in time.

 Please take into account the information and especially the FAQ at the DFG website on research data.